carlo-berg/baltic-sea-metagenome-dashboard/README.md

 From the panel on the left side of the app several actions can be performed.
 First, the samples can be selected, filtered, and an external data file uploaded that is used alongside with the Baltic Sea metagenome samples.
 The external data file should be in tab-delimited format.
 Then, you can view the metagenomic data in a heatmap and view or download the count data as a table.
 In the final step, the external data file can be used to predict values for several environmental parameters by application of a random forest model that was trained with the Baltic Sea metagenomic data.

+### Data
+TPM-mormalized count data of KEGG modules and eggNOGs are used in a tab-delimited format that have to reside in the `data` folder.
+The table are formatted in wide format, i.d. one column for each sample, one row for each KEGG/eggNOG.
+The first column lists the KEGG/eggNOG identifiers (M00001, M00002 etc.).

+### External data
+The external data file should be in the same format as described above and can be uploaded under the settings tab.

 ## Live version
 A deployed live version is also available at [shinyapps.io](https://cberg.shinyapps.io/baltic-sea-metagenome-dashboard/)

+### Funding
 The [BONUS BLUEPRINT](https://blueprint-project.org) project has received funding from BONUS (Art 185), funded jointly by the EU and the national funding institutions of Denmark, Sweden, Germany, Finland, and Estonia.